 After you register and are selected, members will be randomly assigned to teams.
-Applicants may request to be paired with a maximum of five other applicants at the time of registration, but team membership is not guaranteed as priority must be given to the overall needs of the competition and team diversity.
+Applicants may request to be paired with a maximum of two other applicants at the time of registration, but team membership is not guaranteed as priority must be given to the overall needs of the competition and team diversity.
 Post-graduate and post-doctoral fellows are not eligible to participate.

 Teams are made up of 4-6 students, each team representing a minimum of 3 colleges.
 The maximum number of teams will be 18.